Beef Meatballs in Mushroom Gravy

 - Salt and pepper to taste

-- 2 tablespoons chopped parsley, if desired
+- 2 tablespoons chopped parsley if desired

 - Mashed potatoes for serving

-- In a large bowl, mix together Panko, beef, garlic, eggs, Worcestershire sauce, Italian seasoning, salt and pepper.
+- In a large bowl, mix together soaked Panko, beef, garlic, eggs, Worcestershire sauce, Italian seasoning, salt and pepper.
 With clean hands, mix the beef mixture until well combined.

-- Arrange the meatballs in one layer and brown from all sides, turning each meatball using a tong.
-Meatballs don’t need to be cooked all the way, we’re just browning for now.
-Remove onto a plate.
+- Arrange the meatballs in one layer and brown on all sides, turning each meatball using a kitchen tong.
+(Note: Meatballs don’t need to be cooked all the way, we’re just browning for now.)
+Remove onto a clean plate.

 - Pour the remaining 1 tablespoon of olive oil into the same skillet and add mushrooms along with garlic.
 Cook the mushrooms stirring frequently for about 3 minutes, or until they’re nice and brown.
 Remove onto a plate.

 - In the same skillet, melt the butter and stir in the flour.
 Cook the flour mixture for at least 2 minutes, whisking constantly.
 (That’s how we make roux to thicken the gravy.
 If you don’t cook the roux long enough, you will taste raw flour in your gravy, so don’t rush this step.)

 - Slowly pour in the stock and Worcestershire sauce and bring it to a boil, whisking frequently.